 \xhdr{Practicality of \textit{DiPPS}} As shown in our experiments, \textit{DiPPS} offers an improvement over a naive estimation of statistics in the large majority of cases, even though this improvement often is only moderate.
 Hence, when one expects a difference between the distribution of the participant data and the non\hyp participant data, then often the question will not be whether using \textit{DiPPS} will lead to better results.
 It will rather be whether the additional effort of implementing our method and its overhead will be worth it, which very much depends on the particular use case.
 Points in favor of implementing \textit{DiPPS} are that it only requires a single round of communication and its holistic nature, meaning that it is not specialized for any particular function computation, but allows for computing arbitrary functions on the data.

 \xhdr{Implementation options} \textit{DiPPS} is a very modular method.
-For instance, our implementation uses a GMM combined with a PCA for clustering.
-This is only one out of many possible ways how the clustering model could be implemented.
-Other clustering methods could be used or even general dimensionality reduction methods such as an autoencoder: the latent vector for a data point could be normalized and interpreted as a probability distribution over the different dimensions.
-For text data, an LDA or a different topic model could be used.
-The clustering compenent could even be replaced entirely.
-The reweighting step only requires propensity scores but does not require them to be obtained in a specific way.
-Thus, they could also be computed by an ML model such as logistic regression that is trained via differentially private federated learning \cite{truex2019hybrid}.
+For instance, using a GMM combined with a PCA is only one out of many possible ways how the clustering could be implemented.
+Other clustering methods could be used, or even general dimensionality reduction methods such as an autoencoder: the latent vector for a data point could be normalized and interpreted as a probability distribution over the different dimensions.
+For text data, a topic model such as LDA could be used.
+The clustering component could even be replaced entirely: The propensity scores could be directly computed by an ML model such as logistic regression that is trained via differentially private federated learning \cite{truex2019hybrid}.
 For preserving the privacy of the non\hyp participants, we sample a value from their class distributions via the exponential mechanism.
+It would be interesting to investigate replacing the exponential mechanism with the more recent permute\hyp and\hyp flip mechanism \cite{mckenna2020permute}, which can produce outputs with higher utility function values.
 If the class assignment is a hard instead of a soft one, i.e., the clustering model does not return a probability distribution over classes but only a single class, then the problem of estimating \(C\mid Z=0\) becomes a frequency estimation problem.
 So instead of the exponential mechanism, one could use a mechanism for locally differentially private frequency estimation \cite{murakami2019utility}.

-\xhdr{Privacy of participants} In our experiments, the PCA and the GMM are trained in a non\hyp private way on the participant data.
-This means that they do not provide differential privacy for the participant data.
+\xhdr{Privacy of participants} In our experiments, the PCA and the GMM are trained in a non\hyp private way on the participant data, and hence do not provide differential privacy for the participant data.
 This is not an issue for proxy datasets from public sources.
-For user data it might be an issue if participants are willing to share their data with the data collecting party but not with other parties.
+For user data it becomes an issue if participants are willing to share their data with the data collecting party but not with other parties.
 In these cases, one can train a differentially private clustering model instead.
-There are, e.g., mechanisms for differentially private PCA \cite{chaudhuri2013near,wishart2016}, differentially private GMM \cite{kamath2019differentially,park2017dp}, or differentially private $k$\hyp means \cite{stemmer2018differentially,su2016differentially}.
+There are, e.g., mechanisms for differentially private PCA \cite{wishart2016,chaudhuri2013near}, GMM \cite{kamath2019differentially,park2017dp} or $k$\hyp means \cite{stemmer2018differentially,su2016differentially}.